justiniwata/justiniwata.github.io/essays/AI-Use.md

 ### 6. Learning a concept / tutorial

 I never used AI for this element.
+Because I want to learn the topic that the tutorial teaches me, and I don't want AI to do this for me since I am actually learning something.

 ### 7. Answering a question in class or in Discord

 I never used AI for this element.
+Because I don't nomraly answer any questions in the Discord nor ask questions to the professor, so I think it is kinda useless for me to use AI in this sense.

 ### 8. Asking or answering a smart-question

 I never used AI for this element.
+Because if I want to ask a smart question, I actually want to sound human and want to ask a acctual question rather than relying on AI to asnwer it.
+I would answer some samrt questions, mostly the ones I already know the answer to, so I don't need to use AI.

 ### 9. Coding example e.g. “give an example of using Underscore .pluck”